The Unspoken Alchemy of Creative Copywriting

 The difference between amateur and professional copywriters isn't that professionals write better first drafts.
 It's that professionals:

 I've written copy for some of the world's biggest brands, and I still produce cringe-worthy first drafts.
-The difference is that I don't stop there – and neither should you.
+The difference is that I don't stop there.

-• Setting incredibly low quality bars for first drafts ("just get it on paper")
+How to embrace this: Set incredibly low quality bars for first drafts ("just get it on paper").
+Create separate writing and editing mindsets.
+Develop systematic revision protocols.

 The Ruthless Reduction